RaynardGerraldo/nokiaWA/README.md

 # nokiaWA

-An attempt to have Whatsapp on old Nokia phones
+Whatsapp for old Nokia Phones, dumbphones, web-based

 Self Host this please, for your own safety